Yazdun/react-novels-public/README.md

 ## About The Project

 This is react project built for my [Novels API](https://github.com/Yazdun/react-novels-public/issues), This website is completely responsive for all sorts of devices.
-Users can view, like and review their favourite novels and also mark their favourite authors with an star, This website uses [Novels API](https://github.com/Yazdun/react-novels-public/issues) and also it has separate [Admin Panel](https://github.com/Yazdun/react-novels-admin) which is also built with react.
+Users can view, like and review their favourite novels and also mark their favourite authors with a star, This website uses [Novels API](https://github.com/Yazdun/react-novels-public/issues) and also it has separate [Admin Panel](https://github.com/Yazdun/react-novels-admin) which is also built with react.

 ## Built With